 How to Help

+Thank you for reading our post Help!
+My Child Won’t Follow Directions.
 If your child seems to fall behind the milestones for following directions, it is always recommended to receive a full speech-language evaluation.
 A speech-language pathologist will be able to determine what specific challenges and needs your child may have, and how to best help him/her.
-If you live in Florida, please reach out to Exceptional Speech Therapy to schedule a thorough evaluation.
+If you live in Florida, please reach out to Exceptional Speech Therapy or Exceptional Teletherapy to schedule a thorough evaluation.